CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name:Tosin Odunuga
-- Your City:
+- Your City:Glasgow Class 6
-- Your Slack Name:
+- Your Slack Name:Tosin

 # Homework Details

-- Module:
+- Module:Git
-- Week:
+- Week:1